dmp1ce/zeronet-tor-compose/README.md

 If you are interested in using Zeronet securely, I recommend trying the [Zeronet Chrome plugin](https://github.com/dmp1ce/zeronet-protocol-crx) to prevent Javascript cross-site scripting attacks.

 If you want to use Zeronet more anonymously, I recommend turning on Tor always mode.
 To do this, click on the `TOR: AVAILABLE` tab and then `Enable Tor for every connection (slower)`.
 Then you need to restart Zeronet with `docker-compose restart zeronet`.
 Keep in mind this will slow down your initial content downloads and others who do not have Tor will not be able to download from your node.

+## Backup

+All the Zeronet data is stored in `/root/data` on the Zeronet container.
+A one line command to copy the `users.json` to your host is `docker cp $(docker-compose ps -q zeronet):/root/data/users.json ./`.